What are the most popular Belgian waffle toppings?

 1.)
 Melted butter or margarine and Maple Syrup

-The combination of butter and maple syrup is the most popular Belgian waffle topping in the U.S. and provides a sweet start to your day as a hearty breakfast.
+The combination of butter and maple syrup is the most popular Belgian waffle topping in the U.S. and provides a sweet start to your day like a hearty breakfast.
 A small amount of butter is first melted over the top of a warm waffle (to taste), then glazed with maple syrup.
 The crispy crust of the Belgian waffle means that it holds up well to syrups without getting soggy.
 The richness of the butter and deep woody sweetness of the maple syrup gather in the waffle pockets, ensuring pure flavor in each bite.

 2.)
 Nutella or Chocolate sauce

 For European flair, simply add a light layer of hazelnut chocolate spread over the waffle.
-The nutty taste of the spread works well with the crunch of the waffle’s outer layer, and accentuates the fluffy tangyness of the inside.
+The nutty taste of the spread works well with the crunch of the waffle’s outer layer and accentuates the fluffy tanginess of the inside.
 As a crowd favorite, Nutella adds the rich, creamy flavor of chocolate hazelnut without compromising flavor.
 For a deeper, more pared-down chocolate flavor, substitute hazelnut spread with chocolate sauce, which can easily be drizzled over the top of your delicacy.
 The slight crunch of the waffle complements the rich taste of chocolate, making a perfect sweet snack or dessert.
 Mixing chocolate with the Belgian waffle pays homage to these two famous Belgian specialties.

 3.)
 Powdered Sugar

 Why mess with a good thing?
 As a simple solution to topping, sprinkle powdered sugar on your waffle to accentuate the natural flavor palette of the waffle.
-This option is ideal for guests with less of a sweet tooth, and can be adjusted easily by adding more or less sugar.
-This option is traditionally sold as street food and is a slightly healthier alternative to deep fried funnel cake.
+This option is ideal for guests with less of a sweet tooth and can be adjusted easily by adding more or less sugar.
+This option is traditionally sold as street food and is a slightly healthier alternative to deep-fried funnel cake.

 4.)
 Ice Cream

 As a dessert, simply top your waffle with a few scoops of your favorite ice cream flavor.
 The deep reservoir of the waffle will catch the ice cream as it melts, making this a delicious solution to your after-dinner sweet tooth.
-You can easily combine your ice cream with other toppings, or–if you really want to show off–make a banana split atop your waffle.
+You can easily combine your ice cream with other toppings, or–if you want to show off–make a banana split atop your waffle.